prakharsaxena2/Nicobar-Angular/README.md

 # Nicobar-Angular
-Its a eCommerce website for fashionable cloths.
+Its a eCommerce website for fashionable clothing.

 It consists of feature mainlly data fetching from json.